 This issue raised the difficulty level of this puzzle, but at the same time it honestly led to a couple of unexpected frustrating moments in which I had to rely on my good old friend Mr. Vinyl.

 And those were not the only frustrating moments I experienced while putting together this puzzle.
 Surprisingly enough, on this puzzle I found lots of duplicates.
 Exchangeable pieces of exactly the same shape, with similar colours and design, that can be easily confused with each other and placed on the wrong part of the puzzle.
 See the couple of pieces on the below example.

-Almost every personalised puzzle has at least a couple of duplicates, but I wasn't expecting this amount.
+Almost every medium or big size personalised puzzle has at least a couple of duplicates, but I wasn't expecting this amount.
 On several occasions I had to switch groups of 2-4 pieces after realising they were misplaced.
 And even after completing the puzzle I felt the need to double check everything, and it turned out to be a good idea because once again I found misplaced pieces that at a first glance fit well.